ClickHouse/clickhouse-docs/docs/en/cloud/manage/api/api-overview.md

 ## Terraform API

 Our Terraform API is coming soon, and we're looking for beta testers.
-If you're interested in trying out our Terraform API to programatically provision services, please contact support@clickhouse.com.
+If you're interested in trying out our Terraform API to programmatically provision services, please contact support@clickhouse.com.

 ## Support